 Ananda Stupa: It’s a place where the second Buddhist Council was convened in 383 BC by King Kolaska.

 Vishwa Shanti Stupa: This Stupa with the beautiful message of peace was erected by the Japanese Government.
 It houses a four-round statue of Buddha.

 Raja Vishal’s Garh: Only the remains of what was supposed to be the fort of King Vishal of the Maurya Dynasty remains.
 History buffs must visit this place.

 Ramchaura Mandir: Located in Hajipur, a town in Vaishali District, this temple holds great significance among Hindu devotees, as this place is supposed to have the footprints of Rama.

 Vaishali is rich in Bihari cuisine.
-Some of the popular dishes are; Litti Chokha, Kadhi Chawal and Khichdi.
+Some of the popular dishes are; Litti Chokha, Kadhi Chawal, and Khichdi.

 Mahnar Bazar is the main market in Vaishali District, Hajipur is famous for its fish market.
 One can visit the nearby city of Patna for proper shopping.
-Markets like Patna Market, Hathua Market, Maurya Lok and malls like PnM mall can cater to the overall needs of the travellers.
+Markets like Patna Market, Hathua Market, Maurya Lok and malls like PnM mall can cater to the overall needs of the travelers.